selvesandev/fullstack-node-react-graphql-postgres-redis-next-typescript/server/README.md

 ```

 - Now finally to run the project setup you will have to do two things

   1. `yarn watch` in one terminal (will watch and compile the typescript changes)
   2. `yarn dev` in another terminal (will re execute the dis/index.js folder on every changes)

+- You can create a migration after you've defined your model / entity `npx mikro-orm migration:create`

+- to rollback a migration you can do
+  1. `npx mikro-orm migration:down`